 Did you know?
 Arizona contains over half of North America's bird species, and Sierra Vista in southeastern Arizona is widely considered the hummingbird capital of the world (yes, world)!
-Throughout the year, the Southeastern Arizona Bird Observatory hosts hummingbird banding sessions during which staff and volunteers capture, band, measure, and release these tiny travelers as part of a long-term study.
-There is no cost to observe.
+Throughout the year, the Southeastern Arizona Bird Observatory hosts hummingbird banding sessions during which staff and volunteers capture, band, measure and release these tiny travelers as part of a long-term study.
+Even better: There is no cost to observe.

 Binoculars aren't required for the close views offered by Arizona zoos and wildlife parks.
 Many also present all-ages shows and educational activities.

-- Phoenix Zoo in metro Phoenix
+- Phoenix Zoo, Phoenix

-- Reid Park Zoo in Tucson
+- Reid Park Zoo, Tucson

-- Heritage Park Zoological Sanctuary in Prescott
+- Heritage Park Zoological Sanctuary, Prescott

-- OdySea Aquarium in Scottsdale
+- OdySea Aquarium, Scottsdale

-- Sea Life Arizona Aquarium in Tempe
+- Sea Life Arizona Aquarium, Tempe

-Regardless how you plan to experience the natural wildlife of our state, Arizona offers a substantial amount of opportunities to learn and explore for all ages.
+Regardless of how you plan to experience the natural wildlife of our state, Arizona offers a substantial amount of opportunities to learn and explore for all ages.
 Just remember to bring a camera!